Steps to become a Registered Dietitian in Vermont

 ACEND-Approved Programs Leading to Registered Dietitian (RD) Certification in Vermont:

-A dietetic program in Vermont may either be a Coordinated Program (CP) or a Didactic Program (DP).
+A dietetic program in Vermont may either be a Coordinated Program (CP) or a Didactic Program in Dietetics (DPD).

 CP programs offer a comprehensive program in dietetics, which includes supervised practice through a dietetic internship (DI).
 As such, you are eligible to complete the CDR exam upon completed of a CP.

-A DP program culminates in either an undergraduate or graduate degree, but does not include a DI.
-Upon completion of a DP, you must apply for a DI to qualify to take the CDR exam and become a registered dietitian.
+A DPD program culminates in either an undergraduate or graduate degree, but does not include a DI.
+Upon completion of a DPD, you must apply for a DI to qualify to take the CDR exam and become a registered dietitian.

-Upon successfully completing an ACEND-approved didactic program, you will be required to apply to, and successfully complete, a supervised practice program through an ACEND-approved DI.
+Upon successfully completing an ACEND-approved didactic program in dietetics, you will be required to apply to, and successfully complete, a supervised practice program through an ACEND-approved DI.

 Although there are no DI programs in Vermont, the following ACEND-approved DI programs are located in nearby New Hampshire:

 After passing the CDR exam, you must apply for certification to practice in the State of Vermont.
-You must complete the Application for Dietitian Certification and pay the non-refundable processing fee of $100.
-You will also be required to ask the school where you received your dietetic degree to send a set of certified, sealed transcripts.
+You must complete the Application for Dietitian Certification online and pay the non-refundable processing fee of $100.
+You will also be required to ask the school where you received your dietetic degree to send a set of certified, sealed transcripts, and to provide a copy of your CDR membership card.

 Maintaining your Vermont Certification